boisestateipc-org/stellarparser/README.txt

-    -The output file is create/overwritten when the program is run and doesn't need to be created beforehand -The report outfile will be created automatically and overwrite any pre-existing file with the same name -Review the directions in the configureParser.txt file
+    -The output file is create/overwritten when the program is run and doesn't need to be created beforehand -The report outfile will be created automatically and overwrite any pre-existing file with the same name -Review the directions in the configureParser.txt file -No longer requires command line use.
+If double clicked from file explore it runs using defaults.

 3. Operation
     -Navigate to your chosen Stellar Case in the Stellar Cyber Portal